sganon/clickup-emacs/README.md

 2. Filter them by assignee and status.
 3. Convert them to Org format.
 4. Write them to the specified files.

+## Two-Way Status Sync

+This package includes a hook to push status changes back to ClickUp.

+1. Enable the hook in your config (see above).
+2. Open your synced Org file.
+3. Change a task state (e.g., from `TODO` to `IN-PROGRESS` using `SPC m t` or `S-RIGHT`).
+4. Emacs will automatically send a `PUT` request to ClickUp updating the status.

+**Note:** The sync only happens if the new Org state maps to a valid ClickUp status in your `clickup-emacs-status-mapping`.

 ### Viewing in Agenda